ibosoftnet/ground-polys-for-ade/README.md

 For installation and usage, please refer to wiki.
 Wiki will be ready soon.

 * Want to learn more about aerodrome ground markings?
-For articles and documentation, visit [Ibosoft Eğitim](https://egitim.ibosoft.net.tr/)
+For articles and documentations, visit [Ibosoft Eğitim](https://egitim.ibosoft.net.tr/)

 ## Main Sources:
 ### Fonts: